-Once you finish the initial setup process, the first thing you’ll probably want to do is add your mail, contacts and calendars to your new iPad.
-To do this go to the Settings app and then select Mail, Contacts and Calendars.
+Once you finish the initial setup process, the first thing you’ll probably want to do is add your mail, contacts, and calendars to your new iPad.
+To do this go to the Settings app and then select Mail, Contacts, and Calendars.
 Here you can choose your provider where your email and other information is hosted.
-Setting up most major service like Gmail and Outlook is a breeze and all that’s required is your log in information.
-However, if you’re connecting to an Exchange account for work, you may need to get with your IT department to get the more intricate details needed to get that set up.
+Setting up most major service like Gmail and Outlook is a breeze, and all that’s required is your login information.
+However, if you’re connecting to an Exchange account for work, you may need to get with your IT department to get the more intricate details required to get that setup.

 Additional Setup Options